 The study is now under way – and researchers are seeking Central Texans who are good candidates to try a new drug that could help them kick this painkiller habit.

-“There currently is a national epidemic of prescription opioid abuse,” said Tirado, who also is an assistant professor of psychiatry with the University of Texas Southwestern faculty associated with Seton Healthcare Family.
+“There currently is a national epidemic of prescription opioid abuse,” said Tirado, who also is an assistant professor of psychiatry with the University of Texas Southwestern faculty associated with Ascension Seton.
 “A recent Centers for Disease Control study showed that more people die in the U.S. from prescription opioid toxicity than in traffic accidents.”

 Those addicted to these painkillers are not stereotypical drug addicts.
 Tirado noted they can be employed, hardworking people who hurt their backs or mothers recovering from a C-section during child birth.